VEXtraterrestrial-Dawgs/2020-rise-above/notes/2020-12-05 Meeting Notes.md

 ## Plan for Next Meeting
--Athreya will share his strategy
+- Athreya will share his strategy
--Tavas will show the changes he made
+- Tavas will show the changes he made